Monthly Indicator Report

 Housing Supply Overview

-With 2013 in the rearview mirror, a new year is upon us.
-Most are expecting the ongoing recovery to continue in 2014, though the pace could moderate as the market normalizes and returns to a healthy state.
-For the 12-month period spanning February 2013 through January 2014, Pending Sales in the Western Upstate region were up 10.4 percent overall.
-The price range with the largest gain in sales was the $200,001 to $350,000 range, where they increased 28.1 percent.
+Four factors might be contributing to some market turbulence of late.
+Weather, interest rates, fewer distressed properties and less investor activity can all affect the market numbers.
+But the spring market is upon us and there is plenty of reason for optimism.
+For the 12-month period spanning March 2013 through February 2014, Pending Sales in the Western Upstate region were up 9.8 percent overall.
+The price range with the largest gain in sales was the $200,001 to $350,000 range, where they increased 30.9 percent.

 To view these and any other market reports, click here.